Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 ## Deleting the application

-There are other operations like retrieveing container logs etc,that you can do on the applicaiton. scroll down for those commands. when you are ready to delete the application run the following command.
+There are other operations like retrieving container logs etc,that you can do on the application. scroll down for those commands. when you are ready to delete the application run the following command.

 ```cli
 az sbz app delete --resource-group <resourceGroupName>